asjadnaqvi/stata-streamplot/README.md

 ## Installation

-The package is available on SSC and can be installed as follows:
+The package is available on SSC (v1.1):
 ```
 ssc install streamplot, replace
 ```

-Or it can be installed from GitHub:
+Or it can be installed from GitHub (v1.1):

 ```
 net install streamplot, from("https://raw.githubusercontent.com/asjadnaqvi/stata-streamplot/main/installation/") replace